Gautham-G/Gautham-G.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.Tech. in Electrical Engineering, Indian Institute of Technology, Hyderabad, 2021
-* M.S. in Jekyll, GitHub University, 2014
+* B.Tech. in Engineering Physics, Indian Institute of Technology, Hyderabad, 2021
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S. in Computational Science and Engineering, Georgia Institute of Technology, 2023 (Expected)

 Work experience
 ======